 Wilhelm found a military technology that he believed would provide Prussia an unstoppable advantage: airships utilizing lighter-than-air gas to enable them to fly through the air (see: ZEPPELIN, Ferdinand).
 Building upon ideas formulated while he observed the Union Army Balloon Corps during the American Civil War, Zeppelin developed steerable motorized airships capable of delivering explosive aerial bombs to the enemy from the skies (see: Airship Design and Construction).
 Excursions over the German border into the French region of Alsace by German Luftschiffe began.
 While many of these overflights were meant to harass the French population and intimidate the French Government, the airships inevitably came under attack from French ground troops.
 Retaliation by the airships resulted in bombs dropped upon the ancient quarter of Strasbourg resulting in minor damage to the Strasbourg Cathedral.
 Prussian Army Troops of the 1st Royal Saxon Guards Heavy Cavalry crossed the French frontier near Metz.

 The British ambassador in Paris, Sir Giles Montcrieff, met with representatives of Emperor Napoleon III to offer British assistance to France.
-While this might at first sight appear to be a gesture of goodwill towards Britain’s former enemy, assisting France in defeating a common enemy was a strategic move, as the reality of a more powerful unified German Empire was the greater foe.
+While this might at first sight appear to be a gesture of goodwill towards Britain’s erstwhile enemy, assisting France in defeating a common enemy was a strategic move, as of a more powerful unified German Empire was the greater foe.